 NC-SARA: National Council for State Authorization Reciprocity Agreements, the oversight body for SARA participating states and institutions.

-Policy: Organization-wide directives that mandate requirements of, or provisions for, members of the CIA community, including procedures to assist with their implementation that are created and adopted in accordance with the CIA Policy on Policies, current Student Handbook and Academic Catalog.
+Policy: Organization-wide directives that mandate requirements of, or provisions for, members of the CIA community, including procedures to assist with their implementation that are created and adopted in accordance with the CIA Policy on Policies, current Student Handbook and College Catalog.

-Policy Owner: The cabinet member who has direct responsibility for oversight of the CIA policy.
+Policy Owner: The Cabinet Member who has direct responsibility for oversight of the CIA Policy.

 Procedure: A series of action steps related to a policy that specifies how a particular process should be completed.
 Procedures include information on who, what, when, and where of the policy.

 Provost: The individual who holds the title of Provost for the CIA, and, in cases of the Student Complaint Policy, will be their designee at any time the Provost is not available.

 SARA: State Authorization Reciprocity Agreement, a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 The CIA is a member organization of NC-SARA, and its home state of New York is a member state of NC-SARA.
 As of the current version of this Student Complaint Policy, all 49 states, excluding California, participate in SARA.
 SARA applies solely to distance education activity across state lines.
 SARA has established its own complaint-resolution policies and procedures for use by Students.
 Only those complaints resulting from distance education courses, activities, and operations provided by SARA-participating institutions to students in other SARA states come under the scope of SARA.
 Complaints about a SARA institution’s in-state operations are to be resolved under the state’s normal provisions, not those of SARA.